wordofwarning/wordofwarning.org/current/2019-worksahead/index.md

 #### Venue + Booking Details
 Dates: Thursday 16 + Friday 17 May 2019, 7.30pm
 Venue: <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-Tickets: will go on sale during April, with prices *tbc*.
+Tickets: available to reserve during April, Pay What You Decide (cash only) in person on the evening.
 Enquiries: 0161 232 6086 (Word of Warning office)

 #### Access Information